 As you may have heard, Robin Thicke recently released a new album, Paula.
 In an effort to win back his wife, hottie actress Paula Patton (the couple separated in February due to his cheating shenanigans), the R&B singer threw together this album of baby-come-back-to-me ballads — but it’s been greeted by crickets.
 The album has bombed completely, selling only 25,000 copies so far.
 And it gets even worse in the UK, where it sold only 530 copies!
 Perspective?
 An album has to sell at least 500,000 copies to be certified by the Record Company Industry of America.
 Not really the ex-wife panty-dropper the crooner was expecting, was it?

 Robin Thicke needs a hug, you guys.
 Preferably from his estranged wife Paula Patton.
 The “Blurred Lines” singer has been pursuing his high school sweetheart with rom-com levels of determination since the pair split in February.
-He’s professed his undying love in the middle of concerts, sent her a whole forest full of flowers on Valentine’s Day, but his new single “Get Her Back” takes things to a whole new level.
+He’s professed his undying love in the middle of concerts and sent her a whole field full of flowers on Valentine’s Day, but his new single “Get Her Back” takes things to a whole new level.